pyueh-osi/Edgecmd-Docs/V1/EdgeCmd utility/Delete configuration.md

 # Delete configuration

+Configuration can be deleted on an entry or a facet basis.
+Both options are described following.

 ## Delete configuration entry

 Complete the following to delete a configuration entry from a collection configuration in an OSIsoft adapter.
 For example, you can delete a single health endpoint of the 'HealthEndpoints' facet within the 'System' component.